PodiliHarshitha99/java-learning/README.md

 Types of Design Patterns:
 1. Creational Design Patterns in Java:
-- Creational Desing Patterns are a category of Design Patterns that focuses on process of Creating objects.
+- Creational Design Patterns are a category of Design Patterns that focuses on process of Creating objects.
 - The aim is to enhance the flexibility and efficiency in Object creation.
 It allows the systems to remain independent of how their objects are constructed, composed and represented.
 - Helps to streamline the object creation and can lead to more maintainable and adaptable code.